Arachni/arachni/README.md

     git checkout v1.1
     bundle install --without prof docs

-Then you can now run Arachni using the the executables under `bin/`.
+You can now run Arachni using the the executables under `bin/`.

 If you get an error when trying to run Arachni, use `bundle exec` like so:
 `bundle exec <executable>`.